Governikus/AusweisApp/docs/sdk/messages.rst

           "optional": ["GivenNames", "AgeVerification"],
           "required": ["Address", "FamilyName"]
          },
-   "transactionInfo": "this is an example"
+   "transactionInfo": "this is an example", "canAllowed": false
  }